-If a person is taking Remicade or Simponia Aria, they will visit their doctor’s office or an infusion clinic to receive the drug by intravenous infusion — an IV.
+If a person takes Remicade or Simponia Aria, they will visit their doctor’s office or an infusion clinic to receive the drug by intravenous (IV) infusion.

-Other types of TNF inhibitors are injected under the skin.
+People may receive other types of TNF inhibitors by injection under the skin.

 In people with PsA, the body produces too much of a protein that drives inflammation — called TNF-alpha — in the skin or joints.

-TNF inhibitors help block the production of this protein, which can thereby reduce inflammation.
+TNF inhibitors help block this protein’s production, thereby reducing inflammation.

 According to a summary of evidence published in Expert Review of Clinical Pharmacology, clinical trials have shown that all five types of TNF inhibitors can limit the progression of PsA.